Shane Warne, the showman who changed cricket forever

 It felt genuine because he was genuine.
 Somehow.
 This St Kilda beach kid who just wanted to enjoy himself was able to do exactly that while playing the most serious of sports at the most serious of levels.
 He drank, he smoked, he loved, he begrudged and he never took the boring option.

-There were times when he should have veered the straight and narrow.
-He accepted money from a bookie in 1998 in exchange for information.
-Five years later, he was given a year ban after testing positive for a banned diuretic, which he claims was the result of taking a “fluid tablet” his mother had given him in order to lose weight.
+There were times when he should have at least taken some cursory steps on the straight and narrow.
+He accepted money from a bookie in 1995 in exchange for information.
+Later he was given a year ban after testing positive for a banned diuretic, which he claims was the result of taking a “fluid tablet” his mother had given him in order to lose weight.

 Throw in the salacious anecdotes, as many truths as falsehoods fashioned from those truths, and it was clear he was far from perfect.
 But he never claimed or tried to be.
-And in a complicated world, that honesty was regarded as a virtue for one who achieved so much and leaves having changed cricket for the better.
+And in a complicated world, that honesty was regarded as a virtue for one who achieved so much.
+He leaves this plane having changed cricket for the better.

 Shane Warne was the most human of greats.
 And without question, the greatest of them all.